What is an online 3D configurator?

 So, how do you build a slick 3D configurator that powers all this?
 Consider this effort as a project divided into three main categories: human costs, running costs, and maintenance/debugging and scaling costs.

-In this article, we’ll explore two possible paths and how these three categories influence the total cost of ownership of an online 3D configurator.
+In this article, we’ll explore two possible paths for building an online 3D configurator and how these three categories influence its total cost of ownership.
 Path A will hand-code a configurator using WebGL, and Path B will use Grasshopper and ShapeDiver.
 Let’s dive in!

 Category 1: Human Costs

-Path B: One computational designer can handle modelling, UI/UX (via ShapeDiver's App Builder), and deployment entirely by using Grasshopper.
+Path B (ShapeDiver): Using Grasshopper, one computational designer can handle modelling, UI/UX (via ShapeDiver's App Builder), and deployment entirely.
 Since ShapeDiver handles hosting and security, payroll starts at one salary.

 - For simplicity’s sake, we’ll assume that the product's 3D assets already exist.
 Otherwise, a 3D artist would also be required in both cases.

-Winner: Path B. Even if we assume all professionals charge the same rate (which they do not), path B offers a minimum three-for-one headcount savings and significantly reduces project management.
+Winner: Path B (ShapeDiver).
+Even if we assume all professionals charge the same rate (which they do not), path B offers a minimum three-for-one headcount savings and significantly reduces project management.

 Category 2: Running Costs

-Path B: ShapeDiver’s Business plan is €499/month and covers the same 10,000 sessions.
-Extra sessions cost a flat €0.04 each, and infrastructure, monitoring, and security are baked in.
+Path B (ShapeDiver): ShapeDiver’s Business plan is €499/month and covers the same 10,000 sessions and every service needed to power your online 3D configurator.
+Extra sessions cost a flat €0.04 each.
+In fact, every ShapeDiver subscription covers infrastructure, monitoring, and cybersecurity.
 No surprise AWS bills or DevOps retainers.

-Winner: Path B. In this 10,000 monthly sessions scenario, about half the monthly spend, and zero hidden Ops headaches.
+Winner: Path B (ShapeDiver).
+In this 10,000 monthly sessions scenario, about half the monthly spend, and zero hidden Ops headaches.
 Even if fewer sessions are needed, ShapeDiver offers the Starter plan with up to 2,000 monthly sessions from €149/month.

 Category 3: Maintenance, Debugging & Scaling Costs

-Path A: Found a bug?
-It could be anywhere, so you'll likely need your three experts lending a hand (and they’ll happily charge you for it).
-New product?
+Path A (Hand-coded): Found a bug?
+It could be anywhere, so you'll likely need your three (or more) experts lending a hand (and they’ll happily charge you for it).
+New product or products?
 Cue another sprint of 3D adjustments, UI changes, QA, and infra tuning.
 Costs scale almost linearly.

 Need CAD outputs (PDF, STEP, STL)?
 Integrating the free OpenCascade library absorbs 80–120 dev hours; switching to a commercial kernel like Parasolid costs anywhere from several hundred euros per month to several thousands per year, so you’ll ask yourself, “Do I really need to automate my manufacturing files that badly?”.

-Winner: Path B. No comparison.
+Winner: Path B (ShapeDiver).
+No comparison.
 The flexibility of needing only one computational designer and ShapeDiver taking care of the rest provides another clear victory.
 Plus, the versatility of having the Rhino CAD engine powering CAD outputs is game-changing.

 Bottom line